 To clear all output, right-click anywhere in the script and select Clear All Output.
 Alternatively, go to the View tab and in the Output section, click the Clear all Output button.

 When scrolling, MATLAB aligns the output to the code that generates it.
 To disable the alignment of output to code, right-click the output section and select Disable Synchronous Scrolling.

 To move the output in line with the code, click the icon to the right of the live script.
 You also can go to the View tab and in the Layout section, click the Output Inline button.

 To modify figures in the output, use the tools in the upper-right corner of the figure axes or in the Figure toolstrip.
 You can use the tools to explore the data in a figure and add formatting and annotations.
 For more information, see Modify Figures in Live Scripts.

-To open individual outputs, such as variables and figures in a separate window, click the icon in the upper right corner of the output.
+To open individual outputs, such as variables and figures, in a separate window, click the icon in the upper right corner of the output.
 Variables open in the Variables editor, and figures open in a new figure window.
-Changes made to variables or figures outside of a live script do no apply the output displayed in the live script.
+Changes made to variables or figures outside of a live script do not apply to the output displayed in the live script.